frncsdrk/frncsdrk.github.io/source/_posts/2018-11-11-the-key-to-success-in-projects.md

 ---
-title: The key to success in projects
+title: the key to success in projects
-layout: post
 date: 2018-11-11 17:14:00
 tags:
     - projects
     - success
 ---

 1. start simple